rosemwangie/DSA-Starter/src/others/evaluation/EVALUATION.md

  ## Testing
   * Came up with more tyical cases and tested teir code against it
-  * Found and handled corner cases
+  * Found and handled Constraints
   * Identified and self-corrected bugs in code
   * able to verify correctness of the code in a systematic manner(e.g acting like a debugger and stepping through each line, updating the program's state at each step)